-5th church vandalized; police consider acts hate crimes
+Police: 5th church vandalized in possible hate crimes

 CROWLEY, La.
-(AP) - A string of church vandalisms in a predominantly African American Louisiana community is prompting local police to get federal authorities to investigate the possible hate crimes.
+(AP) - Local police in Louisiana say a string of church vandalisms are being considered hate crimes and they are getting federal authorities involved.

-News outlets report five churches in Crowley have each had a glass door or window broken by a heavy object at night in the past four months.
+News outlets report five churches have been vandalized the same way in the last four months- a heavy object being thrown at a glass door or window at night.

-Crowley Police Chief Jimmy Broussard says he considers the actions to be hate crimes because churches are being targeted and all are in a predominantly African American community.
+Crowley Police Chief Jimmy Broussard says the department believes these are hate crimes because vandals are targeting churches and these churches are in a predominantly African American community.
 Three of the churches are historically black.

-Broussard says he cannot confirm whether the vandalism is racially motivated, but he says the department is taking it seriously especially in the wake of recent arson attacks against several historically black churches in St. Landry Parish.
+Broussard says he cannot confirm whether the vandalism is racially motivated but the department is taking this seriously especially in the wake of recent arson attacks against several historically black churches in St. Landry Parish.

-Broussard says the case will be turned over to federal investigators soon.
+Broussard says the case will be turned over soon.

 Sign up for Daily Newsletters